 London just couldn’t get enough of The Ned when it opened in 2017, and its allure hasn’t waned yet.
 And, like most things, the hotel takes Sunday brunch to another level.
 Kick back in the glamorous surroundings of the hotel’s ground floor of an afternoon and settle in to Ned’s Sunday Feast.
 For £45 a head, you can eat as much as you like from a menu that includes lobster and oysters, breakfast dishes, roasts, salads and an extensive range of desserts.
 Yes, that’s all you can eat, plus a glass of prosecco on arrival – impressive, no?
 Take our advice: go slow and wear comfortable trousers.

 £45 per person, excluding other drinks, thened.com

-Looking for something a bit different from eggs and bacon?
+Looking for something a bit different?
 Enter Flesh & Buns, the Izakaya spin-off of ramen-obsessed restaurant group Bone Daddies.
 Izakaya is the Japanese equivalent of a pub, where alcohol is served alongside tasty food in an informal setting.
 At Flesh & Buns, this means delicious steamed buns and sushi dishes, which on Sundays are served with all-you-can-drink red or white wine, or prosecco.
 It’s the perfect place to carry on where you left off on Saturday night – and, even better, there’s not an avocado in sight.